Education Incentive Scholarship

 "Ohio Northern University has been an amazing place for me.
 My ambition to become a music teacher began in Cleveland Heights, my home town.
 There, I was extremely musically active and participated in nearly twenty different ensembles.
 I was looking for a school where people were humble and where I could form close musical bonds with my fellow classmates; I found that in ONU.
 There hasn’t been a single day when I regretted coming here, and I intend to learn every lesson I can to hone my skills and to point myself in the direction I choose.
 I will use this scholarship to earn my degree and to one day become an educator that inspires and instills the same virtues I am learning at Northern."

-"I maximized [my three years of] scholarship money by using it for tuition, coursework materials, and text books while pursing my undergraduate degree in Early Childhood Education and Spanish.
-Since then I have spent eight years teaching kindergarten and first grade in Orlando, FL, and recently returned to Ohio to teach.
-Teaching such diverse populations inspired me to begin a master's program in International Education with the hope of encouraging federal stakeholders in education to invest in studying the framework and policies of other nation's educational institutions to close achievement gaps in the United States.
-Hopefully I will be on President Obama's payroll soon!"
+"I maximized [my three years of] scholarship money by using it for tuition, coursework materials and text books while pursing my undergraduate degree in Early Childhood Education and Spanish.
+Since then I have spent time teaching kindergarten and first grade in Orlando, Fla., and recently returned to Ohio to teach.
+Teaching such diverse populations inspired me to begin a master's program in international education with the hope of encouraging federal stakeholders in education to invest in studying the framework and policies of other nation's educational institutions to close achievement gaps in the United States."

 "The Center for Teacher Education at Ohio Northern University gave me an opportunity to grow as an educator and as a person.
 Through the close relationships and support that I gained with my professors and fellow students, challenging and relevant curriculum, and hands-on teaching experiences, I learned one valuable lesson: exemplary educators empower extraordinary future leaders.